go-critic/go-critic/docs/overview.md

 <a name="rangeValCopy-ref"></a>
 ## rangeValCopy
-Detects loops that copy big objects during each iterationSuggests to use index access or take address and make use pointer instead.
+Detects loops that copy big objects during each iteration.

+Suggests to use index access or take address and make use pointer instead.

 **Before:**
 ```go